 This chapter describes how to install the PCI-7200.
-At first, the content of the package and the unpacking information that you should be careful are described.
-Because the PCI-7200 is a plug and play device, there is no more jumper or DIP switch setting for configuration.
-The Interrupt number and I/O port address are assigned by the system BIOS during system boot up.
+Package contents and unpacking information are described.
+Because the PCI-7200 is a Plug and Play device, there are no more jumper or DIP switch settings for configuration.
+The interrupt number and I/O port address are assigned by the system BIOS during system boot up.

-2.1 What You Have
+2.1 What Included